beber89/vim-playground/blockchain-wasm-go-article-notes.md

 ## Usecase scenario
 - There are two users Alice and Bob, each one does the following:
  - Suppose Alice opens the browser and navigate to the application.
- - First she identifies herself by picking "Alice" from the dropdown menu.
+ - First she identifies herself by picking "Alice" from a dropdown menu.
+ - She is seeing a window in which she can undergo operations with currency, let us call this unit currency crypsys.
  - Then she clicks "Reward" which in turn her balance adds up 10 more crypsys.
  - Once she is having sufficient amount of crypsys, she buys apples from Bob.
  - The blockchain is shown as a sequence of blocks on the right.